 A 100 Mbps network link is suitable for connecting a Session Recording Server.
-A Gb Ethernet connection might improve performance, but does not result in 10 times greater performance than a 100 Mbps link.
-In practice, the gain in throughput is significantly less.
+A Gb Ethernet connection might improve performance, but does not result in 10 times greater performance than a 100Mbps link.

 Ensure that network switches used by Session Recording are not shared with third-party applications that might compete for available network bandwidth.
 Ideally, network switches are dedicated for use with the Session Recording Server.
-If network congestion proves to be the bottleneck, a network upgrade is a relatively inexpensive way to increase the scalability of the system.